What observers say about Houdini eyepieces

 Houdini is "plug and play" which is a huge advantage.
 With the coma correctors I probably spent an hour total looking up eyepiece focal plane positions, Paracorr settings, reading manuals, crunching numbers, converting inches to mm, finding my extension tubes, trying different tubes, etc. With the Houdini you just drop it in and observe... yea!"

-ngc7319_20@cloudynights, USA, 72 mm" F/6 refractor
+ngc7319_20@cloudynights, USA, 72 mm F/6 refractor

 "In the 16", Houdini 20 provides fantastic views compared to other eyepieces available to me at this time (SW bundled 28mm LET Kellner, a 32mm SWA, and an almost full set of Hyperions).
 With my spectacles, I did not find it too hard to see the edge of the field.
 I do have to press the eyeglass to the folded rubber cup, which makes it a bit hard to shift my eye laterally to reach the edge.
 However, after an hour or two of getting accustomed, I seemed not to notice this problem anymore."